bit-hack/cpu-16/README.md

 * Instruction map
   * <opcode>.W denotes a memory operation for WORD values.
-  * <opcode>.B denotes a memory operatore for BYTE values.
+  * <opcode>.B denotes a memory operator for BYTE values.
   * <opcode>+ denotes that the address register will be incremented by the data size after execution.

 ```